Olex2/icdm10/content/english/abstracts/meurer.md

 description: ""
 date: 2025-05-13
 categories: ["Talk"]
-tags: ["Chemical Bonding", "HAR", "non-spherical form factors", "actinides", "metallophilic interaction"]
+tags: ["Chemical Bonding", "HAR", "non-spherical scattering factors", "actinides", "metallophilic interaction"]
 draft: false
-summary: In this work, we want to present our advances of quantum crystallography into actinide-actinide bonding at the hands of two recently found Th3 clusters.
+summary: In this work, we want to present our advances of quantum crystallography into actinide-actinide bonding at the hands of two recently found Th3 clusters, one of which is a dianion, the other a mono-anion.
+Hirshfeld-Atom-Refinement was employed to get an accurate structure of both clusters
 params:
   math: true
 ---